 A fifth, most important if hard to pin down, issue is to do with the effects that technology has on society, on culture, on individuals, on wellbeing.
 All technologies have some effect.
 The printing press, for instance, was truly revolutionary in every part of our lives.
 So too was the advent of film, then radio then television and computers.
 Remember too that ships and cars, aeroplanes and wheels were major influences in so many areas, reducing the world – some would say – to a global village.

-Regarding us as individuals, the media theorist Marshall McLuhan said back in 1960 that already the electronic media had become ‘extensions of the human nervous system’.
-These days, more and more tiny devices are being implanted in human bodies.
+Regarding us as individuals, if electronic media had become ‘extensions of the human nervous system’ These days, more and more tiny devices are being implanted in human bodies.
 While Half Man, Half Biscuit is a benign pop group, one questions the existence of half man, half machine that the future promises.
 The Cyborg is not science-fiction.
-That leads us to the question of artficial intelligence and thinking robots.
+That leads us to the question of artificial intelligence and thinking robots.
 Already, we are followed by digital spying machinery wherever we go online, wherever we use our phones.
 Human health care with its reassuring human voice, touch and gentle compassion are replaced by flat screens with ‘apps’ designed not for a unique individual but for a common mass unit of consumption.
 True, many apps like these do help many people but we need to keep in mind an overall tendency to reduce real human contact by substituting it with machines.

 Then there is what seems to be an equally balanced vision of future utopia on the one hand, and dystopia on the other.
 There are enthusiasts who quite openly and happily envisage the fading from the gene pool of the worthless, unproductive, wicked.
 There is talk of a post-human’ future after the ‘Singularity’ (the soon-to-come date when AI surpasses ‘human intelligence.’